What Can Be Used Against You in a Custody Battle?

 Anything posted on social media including wall postings, blogs, video content, links to news articles, and other items can and usually are used as evidence at a potential trial.
 Be especially mindful of photographs containing partying, alcohol, and significant others.

 Being an involved parent means knowing your children’s routines, interests, fears, strengths, and weaknesses.
-It also means understanding their teachers, coaches, activity providers, service providers, friends, and extended family members.
+It also means establishing respectful relationships with their teachers, coaches, activity provider, friends, and extended family members.
 All individuals who have first-hand knowledge of how you behave when the children are under your care are potential witnesses.
 They could testify on your behalf or against you at a trial.
 They may furnish affidavits.
 They may even be subpoenaed for a deposition.
 Be polite, and friendly, and try to maintain a positive relationship with these individuals because they could be instrumental in your case at a later date.

 It may be hell now, but one day your court case will be over and your family will be settled.